FreshAir: Fresh Fringe

 The successful broadcast of 2006/2007 meant that Fresh Air was in a position to start covering the Edinburgh Fringe Festival in August 2007, the only Internet radio station to do so.

 These days 'Fresh Fringe' operates as a separate entity from the normal term time station, with its own dedicated committee and separate sources of funding.
 The first year of broadcast (2007) focused on interviewing comedians at the festival rather than presenting music and building unique shows.
 Subsequent years have created more opportunities for a variety of shows, with more freedom for the presenters.

-Notable guests have included Isy Suttie, Arj Barker, Boy with Tape on his Face, Reginald D Hunter and Mark Watson.
+Notable guests have included Isy Suttie, Arj Barker, The Boy With Tape On His Face, Reginald D Hunter and Mark Watson.
 In 2012, Watson stopped off at FreshAir.org.uk studios on a mammoth day to promote his book The Knot.
-The late Scott Hutchinson from Frightened Rabbit performed an exclusive session in the studio as part of the 24-hour broadcast in 2012, helmed by Finlay Niven and Christian Illingworth.
+The late Scott Hutchison from Frightened Rabbit performed an exclusive session in the studio as part of the 24-hour broadcast in 2012, helmed by Finlay Niven and Christian Illingworth.

 FreshAir.org.uk continues its coverage of the Edinburgh Fringe Festival under the name 'Fresh Fringe'.
 During Fresh Fringe 2019, Freshair.org.uk collaborated with The Mash House for a club night mini-residency, including Night Fever and DANCE WIV ME.